Ciara And Russell Wilson: Why They Decided To Remain Abstinent Before Marriage

 “I ain’t gonna lie to ya’ll now.
 I need ya’ll to pray for us.
 You’ve seen her on the screen.
 If there’s a 10, she’s a 15,” Russell Wilson added.
 “I need ya’ll to pray for me.”

 According to People magazine, the Seattle Seahawks quarterback and singer dated for a year before announcing their engagement in March.
-Four months later, the couple tied-the-knot during an intimate ceremony at Peckforton Castle in Cheshire, England.
-In October, the happy couple revealed they were expecting their first child together (Ciara already has one child two-year-old Future Zahir with her ex-fiancé, rapper Future.)
+Four months later, the couple tied the knot during an intimate ceremony at Peckforton Castle in Cheshire, England.
+In October, the happy couple revealed they were expecting their first child together (Ciara already has one child, 2-year-old Future Zahir, with her ex-fiance, rapper Future.)

 “On this special Birthday I received an abundance of love from friends and family.. and I’m excited to Finally share one of the Greatest Gifts of All that God could give,” Ciara captioned a photo of Russell cradling her stomach.